mrisher/smtp-sts/mta-sts.md

 ## Policy Versioning

-Because an STS Policy that has never before successfully been validated should not be used to reject mail, sending MTAs SHOULD be aware of policy versions.
+Because an STS Policy that has never before successfully been validated should not be used to reject mail, sending MTAs should consider the issue of maintaining multiple versions of a recipient domain's policy.

 When delivering a given message, a sending MTA may, for the recipient domain, posess a cached, previously validated (unexpired) policy *and/or* a newly fetched, never-before-validated policy.